-SECTION 4.
-The City Council approves the Design Review Permit for application SR2019-0003: Depot-Latala.
+SECTION 3.
+The Planning Commission recommends approval to the City Council for application SR2019-0003: Depot-Latala.
 The design shall be expressly conditioned in conformance with conditions incorporated herein and as attached as Exhibit "A".
 Minor deviations to the site review permit may be approved by the Community Development Director when consistent with the overall intent of the project.

-SECTION 5.
+SECTION 4.
 Notice is hereby given that, pursuant to the Mitigation Fee Act, the City of Morgan Hill charges certain fees (as such term is defined in Government Code Section 66000) in connection with approval of your use for the purpose of defraying all or a portion of the cost of public facilities related to your development project (Mitigation Fee Act Fees).
 These fees do not include fees for processing applications for governmental regulatory actions or approvals, or fees collected (a) under development agreements, (b) pursuant to agreements with the Morgan Hill Redevelopment Agency or (c) as a part of your application for development allocations under the City's Residential Development Control System.
-The Mitigation Fee Act Fees applying to your project are listed in the schedule of fees provided.
-Notice is also hereby given that you have the opportunity to protest the imposition of the Mitigation Fee Act Fees within 90 days of the approval or conditional approval of your development project and that the 90-day approval period in which you may protest has begun.
+The Mitigation Fee Act Fees applying to your project are listed in the schedule of fees provide.
+Notice is also hereby given that you have the opportunity to protest the imposition of the Mitigation Fee Act Fees within 90 days of the approval of the approval or conditional approval of your development project and that the 90-day approval period in which you may protest has begun.
 This right to protest does not apply to voluntary Residential Development Control System fees.